-A systematic survey of music literature for the Baroque period with emphasis on standard works as they exemplify changing stylistic trends.
+Students engage in a systematic survey of music literature for the Baroque period with emphasis on standard works as they exemplify changing stylistic trends.

 MUSI 5332.
 Seminar In Classical Music.
 3 Hours.

-A systematic survey of music literature for the Classic period with emphasis on standard works as they exemplify changing stylistic trends.
+Students engage in a systematic survey of music literature for the Classic period with emphasis on standard works as they exemplify changing stylistic trends.

 MUSI 5336.
 Folksong Analysis.
 3 Hours.

 Students engage in general survey of American folk literature with emphasis upon analytical techniques for selecting musical material for classroom use.
 Credit 3.